opnfv/opnfvdocs/docs/platformoverview/index.rst

 Welcome to OPNFV Platform Overview document
 ================================================

-This document seeks to inform operators how to configure the OPNFV Platform and its components to enable platform features provided in the Brahmaputra release.
+This document provides a high level overview on OPNFV Brahmaputra release.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

-   configguide.rst
-   ../../sdnvpn/docs/platformoverview/platformoverview.rst
+   platformoverview.rst

 Indices and tables